Yongle Emperor: Manchuria, Korea, and Japan

-Among the Jurchens living in Manchuria, the Ming government aimed to maintain peace on the borders, counter Korean influence, acquire horses and other local products such as furs, and promote Chinese culture and values among them.
-In 1403, the Yongle Emperor sent the first mission to Manchuria, offering Chinese goods and titles in exchange for the Jurchens' recognition of their subordination.
-From 1411 onwards, the Yongle Emperor dispatched expeditions led by the eunuch Yishiha to the distant hunting tribes of northern Manchuria.
+Among the Jurchens living in Manchuria, the Ming government sought to maintain peace along the frontier and counter Korean influence.
+It also aimed to obtain horses and other local products, such as furs, while promoting Chinese culture and values among the Jurchens.
+The Yongle Emperor sent the first mission to Manchuria in 1403, offering Chinese goods and titles in exchange for the Jurchens' recognition of their subordination.
+From 1411 onwards, the Emperor entrusted the eunuch Yishiha with expeditions to the distant hunting tribes of northern Manchuria.
 Yishiha's squadron sailed down the Amur River, reaching as far as its mouth at Tyr, and declared the local Jurchens as subjects of the Ming dynasty.

-By acknowledging their subordination to the Ming emperors, the Koreans were able to secure their northern border.
-This not only brought stability to the border, but also strengthened the legitimacy of the Korean government through official recognition from China.
+By acknowledging Ming supremacy, the Koreans secured protection against northern tribes, especially the Jurchens, which brought border stability and enhanced the authority of their government through official recognition from China.
 The ruling Joseon dynasty only came into power in 1392.
 The exchange of envoys, which had been frequent under previous emperors, continued during the Yongle Emperor's reign.
-The Yongle Emperor's first ambassadors arrived in Korea in 1402 to announce the new emperor's ascension.
+The Emperor's first ambassadors went to Korea in 1402 to announce his ascension.
 In the years that followed, there were regular contacts between the two countries, with the Koreans sending two to three delegations per year.
-Some of the Ming's demands were seen as excessive and difficult by the Koreans, but they still fulfilled them.
+The Koreans saw some of the Ming demands as excessive and difficult, but they fulfilled them nonetheless.
 These demands included providing horses and oxen for military purposes, (Note: In 1403, the king of Korea sent over 1,000 horses and 10,000 oxen.
 In 1404, 3,000 more horses were sent, and in 1407, before the first Mongolian campaign, another large number of horses was sent.) bronze Buddha statues, relics, paper for printing Buddhist literature, and even sending girls to serve in the imperial harem.

-During the Hongwu era, relations with the Ashikaga government of Japan were at a standstill.
+Relations with the Ashikaga government of Japan were at a standstill during the Hongwu era.
 Hu Weiyong, who was executed in 1380, was accused of conspiring with Japanese assistance.
 In 1399, Shōgun Yoshimitsu took the initiative to restore contacts in order to make profit from trade with China.
 This led to another mission being sent in 1403, during which the Yongle Emperor's sovereignty was recognized.
 In the same year, the Ming government opened maritime trade offices in Ningbo, Quanzhou, and Guangzhou, which allowed Japanese merchants with government licenses to trade.
 In 1411, Shōgun Yoshimochi implemented an isolationist policy and interrupted official relations.
-He also rejected the Ming's attempt to re-establish relations in 1417.
-Despite this, the allure of Chinese coins and goods was too strong for the Japanese to resist, and illegal private trade continued from the ports of southern Japan.
+He also rejected the Ming's attempt to re-establish relations in 1417, although strong demand for Chinese goods and coins sustained illegal private trade through the ports of southern Japan.